NVIDIA/NVFlare/examples/advanced/psi/README.md

   site-2:   features: country,  total distinct country = 100
   site-1 and site2 overlapping distinct country = 10
   Total distinct countries = 20 + 100 - Overlapping countries  = 120-10 = 110

+In federated statistics use case, the PSI will be used inside the Federated Statistics operations.
+For Vertical Learning user id matching use case, we can directly do PSI calculation

 ## PSI Protocol